CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 start-rstudio-server
 ```

-This will returt a URL and a service specific password:
+This will return a URL and a service specific password:

 ```
 RStudio Server - Sensitive Data Desktop Edition